86th Scripps National Spelling Bee: Winner and runner-up

 The judges switched to the "final 25" word list when Hathwar, Sivakumar, and Mahankali were the only spellers remaining.
 If the three contestants had survived the list, they would share the championship.
 Sivakumar correctly spelled avellaneous; Hathwar missed his word, ptyalagogue, finishing third (but became co-winner the next year).
 Mahankali was up next, and spelled crapaud correctly.
 Sivakumar followed by spelling haupia correctly, then Mahankali spelled kaumographer.
 Sivakumar was given cyanophycean.
 After asking some questions he misspelled the word as "cyanophycein".
 To win, Mahankali needed to spell two words correctly.
 The first was tokonoma, which he spelled correctly.
 The final word was knaidel, a German-derived Yiddish word for a small dumpling made using matzo meal and other ingredients.
 Mahankali had twice gone out in third place on German words during previous Scripps editions, but did not fail this time.

-By finishing first, Mahankali won $30,000 in cash, a $2,500 dollar U.S. savings bond, other small prizes, and a trophy.
+By finishing first, Mahankali won $30,000 in cash, a $2,500 U.S. savings bond, other small prizes, and a trophy.
 Upon the win, he declared "The German curse has turned into a German blessing."
 When asked what he would do next, Mahankali said "I will spend the summer studying physics."
 He admires Albert Einstein and hopes to become a physicist.

 Mahankali was the sixth consecutive Indian-American to win the competition and the eleventh Indian-American champion in the last fifteen competitions.
 He was the first boy to win since 2008, and the first winner from the New York City area since 1997.
 After his win, Marya Hannun writing for Foreign Policy asked "Just what accounts for this astounding success [of Indian-Americans]?"
 She examined a number of contributing factors – India's emphasis on rote memorization in education, a tendency of immigrants to concentrate on one endeavor, and the Bee being viewed as an outlet for assimilation.
 Additionally, she writes, quoting Slate, "Indian-Americans 'have their own minor-league spelling bee circuit' – the North South Foundation".

 Following the Spelling Bee, there was some disagreement on whether knaidel was the correct spelling of the word.
 Other suggested "correct" spellings included kneydl, knaydel, kneydel, knadel, and kneidel.
 Mahankali sampled knaidel for the first time at a New York deli after his win.
 On June 4, New York City mayor Michael Bloomberg honored Mahankali at City Hall.